tasdidtahsin/TabbycatImporter/README.md

 1. Use the Windows Executable folder if you wanna just run it on windows.
 2. Edit the Database.xlsx file with the data for your tournament.
-3. REMEMBER TO FILL THE LAST LINE WITH **DONE** SO THAT THE SCRIPT WORKS PROPERLY.
+3. REMEMBER TO FILL THE LAST LINES WITH **DONE** SO THAT THE SCRIPT WORKS PROPERLY.

-PEACE!!!
+N.B.
+DO NOT CHANGE THE XLSX FILE STRUCTURE IF YOU DON'T KNOW WHAT YOU ARE DOING